Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-wasm.md

 ### Forkless Upgrades

-By using Wasm in Substrate, the framework powering AXIASolar, AXIALunar, and many connecting chains, the chains are given the ability to upgrade their runtime logic without hard forking.
+By using Wasm in Substrate, the framework powering AXIA, AXIALunar, and many connecting chains, the chains are given the ability to upgrade their runtime logic without hard forking.
 Hard forking is a standard method of upgrading a blockchain that is slow, inefficient, and error prone due to the levels of offline coordination required, and thus the propensity to bundle many upgrades into one large-scale event.
 By deploying Wasm on-chain and having nodes auto-enact the new logic at a certain block height, upgrades can be small, isolated, and very specific.

 ## 资源